MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/faqs-exo-v3.md

 No, currently both are available only in their RPS versions.<br> If you use the EOP or SCC cmdlets, you need to keep WinRM Basic Authentication turned on, on the client machines.

-## How to troubleshoot Exchange Online PowerShell V3 module?

-Refer [troubleshooting EXO-V3](troubleshoot-exo-v3.md) to identify and fix errors that you may run into when you use this product.